Formalization of non-Archimedean functional analysis 1: spherically complete spaces: Spherical completion

 abbrev SphericalCompletionEmbedding ... -- Same 𝕜, E as above.
 Omitted. : E →ₗᵢ[𝕜] SphericalCompletion 𝕜 E := { toFun x := ⟨(sphericallyCompleteExtension 𝕜 E) x, (exists_max_imm_ext_in_sph_comp 𝕜 E _ (sphericallyCompleteExtension 𝕜 E) ).choose_spec.1.out.choose <| LinearMap.mem_range_self _ _⟩ ... -- map_add', map_smul', norm_map'.
 Omitted. } \end{leancode}

-To deliver the second assertion of \Cref{prop:30007}, we establsh several \lean{instance}s around \lean{SphericalCompletion 𝕜 E} and \lean{SphericalCompletionEmbedding 𝕜 E}: \begin{enumerate} \item The space \lean{SphericalCompletion 𝕜 E} is spherically complete.
+To deliver the second assertion of \Cref{prop:30007}, we establish several \lean{instance}s around \lean{SphericalCompletion 𝕜 E} and \lean{SphericalCompletionEmbedding 𝕜 E}: \begin{enumerate} \item The space \lean{SphericalCompletion 𝕜 E} is spherically complete.
 In this project we provide a slightly generalized \lean{instance} to show that for any isometric embedding of $E$ into spherically complete space $F$, the maximal immediate subextension of $F$ in the sense of \Cref{prop:30007} is spherically complete: \begin{leancode} instance ... -- Same 𝕜, E, F as before.
 Omitted. (f : E →ₗᵢ[𝕜] F) : SphericallyCompleteSpace (↥(exists_max_imm_ext_in_sph_comp 𝕜 E F f).choose) \end{leancode} \item The map \lean{SphericalCompletionEmbedding 𝕜 E} is immediate. \item The space \lean{SphericalCompletion 𝕜 E} is minimal. \begin{leancode} theorem sphericalCompletion_minimal -- Same 𝕜, E as before.
 Omitted. : ∀ M : Submodule 𝕜 (SphericalCompletion 𝕜 E), LinearMap.range (SphericalCompletionEmbedding 𝕜 E) ≤ M → SphericallyCompleteSpace M → M = ⊤ \end{leancode} \end{enumerate}

-\begin{remark} It is usual in morden mathmetics to define concepts by the argument like ``the unique (up to certain equivanlence) object satisfying certain property''.
+\begin{remark} It is usual in modern mathematics to define concepts using arguments like ``the unique (up to certain equivalence) object satisfying certain property''.
 When doing formalization with Lean, in order to get a concrete object to work with, we prefer to fix such an object by applying \lean{Classical.choose} to reflect the existence and equip it with a \lean{theorem} or \lean{instance} to record the desired property, rather than defining a descriptive predicate and working with arbitrary objects satisfying the predicate.

 This is exactly what we do here to define the spherical completion and the corresponding embedding. \end{remark}